jeffvance/kube_vol_provisioning/README.md

 # Provisioning Gluster Volumes for Kubernetes

+The newvol.sh script performs the following:

+* ensures that the underlying bricks are mounted on an xfs file system,
+* creates and starts a new gluster volume,
+* creates an endpoints  yaml file representing the glusterfs storage nodes,
-The newvol.sh script creates and starts a new gluster volume (after ensuring that the underlying bricks are mounted on an xfs file system), creates a yaml file representing the new storage capacity, and executes kubectl to make the new storage visible to kubernetes.
+* creates an persistent volume  yaml file representing the new storage capacity,* executes kubectl to make the new storage visible to kubernetes.

 ## Usage:

 ```
  newvol.sh [--replica <r>] [--kube-master <node> ] [--volname <name>] \
-           [-f <yaml>] --size <n>  <nodeSpecList>
+           --size <n>  <nodeSpecList>

 ```
   arg | meaning and default